aronayne/employee-manager/README.md

 ## Troubleshooting

 For any Maven related issues deleting and re-downloading the project dependencies usually resolves.
 Re-downloading all dependencies can take some time.
-For unix based systems to delete the Maven repository navigate to Maven home and execute command:
+For Unix based systems to delete the Maven repository navigate to Maven home and execute the command:

 ```sh
 rm -R repository/